Pistonite/botw-ist/packages/manual/src/developer/index.md

 # Developer Manual

-This section is highly technical and only intended for people who work with or are interested in the IST simulator as a developer.
+This section is highly technical and only intended for people who work with, or are interested in, the IST simulator as a developer.
 For example:
   - Contributing to the project
   - Building extensions for the simulator